bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_0.md

 For this assignment, you will upload your `homework_0.py` file to the assignment on Canvas.
 DO NOT UPLOAD ANY OTHER FILES.
 Once you've submitted your file to Canvas, you're done!

-<a href="https://community.canvaslms.com/t5/Student-Guide/How-do-I-upload-a-file-as-an-assignment-submission-in-Canvas/ta-p/274" target="_blank">Need help submitting a file to Canvas?
-See this video.</a>

-> **Note**: You won't receive feedback from the autograder for about 15 minutes after you submit.
+> **Note**: You won't receive feedback from the autograder for about 15 minutes after you submit (note: the autograder won't be turned on until after class on Wednesday).
 Once it runs your submission, you'll see a comment with an "HTML" file attached on your submission.
 These files are openable in a web browser (e.g. Safari, Chrome, etc.) and show the results of the tests on your program.
-If you fail or receive an error on a test, you can use the report to diagnose the problem and resubmit.
+If you fail or receive an error on a test, you can use the report to diagnose the problem and resubmit. <mark>In future homework assignments, there will be a limit to the number of submissions you can submit to Canvas.
+We will always use the most recent submission for your grade (that means its grade and its submission timestamp).</mark>

 {% include submission_details.md %}